wowarlok/hanabi/README.md

 # Computational Intelligence 2021-2022

-Exam of computational intelligence 2021 - 2022.
+Submission for the exam of computational intelligence 2021 - 2022.
 It requires teaching the client to play the game of Hanabi (rules can be found [here](https://www.spillehulen.dk/media/102616/hanabi-card-game-rules.pdf)).

+The agent is a knowledge-based agent developed using advanced Hanabi strategies.

+### How to use

+1) Copy and paste the client in the folder after cloning the project.
+2) Change the player name of the new client to a different one.
+3) Repeat steps 1 and 2 until you have the desired number of players.
+4) Launch the server and the clients and start the game.
+5) Have fun looking at the AI playing the game.
+### Inspirations
+Hanabi advanced strategy guide: https://boardgamegeek.com/thread/804762/elusive-25-point-game-tips-effective-hanabi-play

+Most comments and documentation courtesy of Marco Riggio

 ## Server